 Prepared from the human plasma just as the albumin.
 It is used for plasma expansion but can cause more adverse effects such as hypotension, allergy than plasma.
 Available as a 5% solution.

-.
+These are highly branched polysaccharides.
 They are artificial fluids available as saline or glucose solution.
-Dextrans are produced by synthesis using the
+Dextrans are produced by synthesis using the bacterial enzyme dextran sucrase.

 There are two types: The low-molecular-weight dextrans or dextran-40 with an average weight of 40,000, and the high-molecular-weight dextran or dextran-70 with the weight of 70,000.